LOADING ...

 The destruction of old growth has become an

-important conservation in recent years, but it
+important issue in recent years, but it

 is not a new phenomenon.
 Over the centuries

-and shipbuilding purposes. recently has there
+and purposes.
+Only recently has there

-an effort to reestablish these great hardwoods.
+been an to reestablish these great hardwoods.

 The Great Oak of stood on the property